Is My Life Insurance Plan a Tax Shelter? (And if So … So What?)

 • Run the Math: Work with an independent technical resource to calculate the “net cost” of your policy against the illustrated tax deductions in the first four years.
 If the deductions equal or exceed the net cost, the arrangement technically meets the tax-shelter definition.

-• Ask for the TS Number: Contact the promoter or broker who sold you the policy and request the Tax Shelter Identification Number.
-If they cannot provide one, your tax claims may be at statutory risk of being denied.
+• Ask for the TS Number: Contact the promoter or broker who sold you the plan and request the Tax Shelter Identification Number.
+If they cannot provide one, your tax claims may be at risk of denial under the statute.

 • Seek Independent Tax Advice: Do not rely solely on the promoter who sold you the plan to assess its compliance.
 Consult a qualified, reputable tax professional who has no financial connection to the policy or its outcome.